LGBEUT/Data-Scientist-Portfolio/README.md

 In this section I will list data analytics projects briefly describing the technology stack used to solve cases.

 ## Statistical Analysis
-Principal Component Analysis (PCA) and Correspondence Analysis (CA) are both types of statistical analyses.
+Description: Principal Component Analysis (PCA) and Correspondence Analysis (CA) are both types of statistical analyses.

 Code: